How to Balance Your Macros for Optimal Health

 - Eating an excessive amount of protein may create lasting harm to kidney function.

-- Ignoring fiber Essential for digestion & satiety.
+- Ignoring fiber is Essential for digestion & satiety.

 Tips to Balance Macros for Optimal Health